 Under existing law, comprehensive regional policy plans, comprehensive regional plans, master plans and zoning regulations are required to include goals and policies related to certain topics.
-(NRS 278.02528, 278.0274, 278.160, 278.250) Sections 3, 4, 6 and 8 of this bill require that such plans and regulations include consideration of the location and purpose of existing military installations to ensure that land use and development are carried out safely and in a manner which does not impede the mission of the Armed Forces of the United States.
+(NRS 278.02528, 278.0274, 278.160, 278.250) Sections 3, 4, 6 and 8 of this bill require that such plans and regulations address the coordination and compatibility of land uses with existing military installations, taking into account the location, purpose and stated mission of the military installations.